-PN 101C: CLINICAL PRACTICUM I (3.0 CR): This course provides students with the opportunity to apply the basic knowledge and skills learned in Level 1.
+PN 101C CLINICAL PRACTICUM I (90 hours: This course provides students with the opportunity to apply the basic knowledge and skills learned in Level 1.
 Using the nursing process as the framework, students practice technical and interpersonal skills to provide nursing care for patients in a variety of settings.

-PN 111-MEDICAL TERMINOLOGY (1.0 CR): This distance course provides students with an introduction to the language of healthcare, including analysis of the basic components of medical terms and medical records using symbols, prefixes, suffixes, and combining forms.
+PN 111 MEDICAL TERMINOLOGY (15 hours): This distance course provides students with an introduction to the language of healthcare, including analysis of the basic components of medical terms and medical records using symbols, prefixes, suffixes, and combining forms.

-PN 121-NURSING FUNDAMENTALS (6.0 CR): This course includes concepts and principles of basic nursing skills and facilitates the development of psychomotor nursing skill competency to meet the individual needs of patients.
+PN 121 NURSING FUNDAMENTALS (135 hours): This course includes concepts and principles of basic nursing skills and facilitates the development of psychomotor nursing skill competency to meet the individual needs of patients.
 Basic math skills and principles of pharmacology are included to prepare students for safe administration of medications.
 Students use beginning clinical problem solving to practice skills in the nursing lab and apply them for the care of patients in a variety of settings.

-PN 131-HEALTH ASSESSMENT (1.5 CR): This course focuses on holistic assessment of individuals throughout the lifespan.
+PN 131 HEALTH ASSESSMENT (37.5 hours): This course focuses on holistic assessment of individuals throughout the lifespan.
 Students learn interviewing skills and physical examination techniques to obtain subjective and objective client data.
-Agespecific modifications in approach and examination techniques are presented, together with anticipated normal findings and commonly identified deviations for each age group.
+Age-specific modifications in approach and examination techniques are presented, together with anticipated normal findings and commonly identified deviations for each age group.

-PN 141-NURSING CONCEPTS (2.0 CR): This blended course introduces students to basic nursing concepts designed to meet individual human health needs.
+PN 141 NURSING CONCEPTS (30 hours): This blended course introduces students to basic nursing concepts designed to meet individual human health needs.
 Students learn principles of critical thinking, therapeutic communication, nursing process, growth and development, teaching and learning, legal and ethical issues.
 Knowledge and application of these evidence-based principles facilitate the beginning student's ability to provide safe, effective, holistic nursing care.

-PN 151-BODY STRUCTURE AND FUNCTION (3.0 CR): This blended course provides an opportunity for the preclinical level student to gain an understanding of the normal structure and function of the human body.
+PN 151 BODY STRUCTURE AND FUNCTION (45 hours): This blended course provides an opportunity for the preclinical level student to gain an understanding of the normal structure and function of the human body.
 The course proceeds from simple to complex anatomy and physiology of each body system and incorporates the relationships among organ systems.
 The course incorporates wellness practices.

-PN 161-BASIC NUTRITION FOR NURSING (1.0 CR): This distance course is designed to provide the beginning student with knowledge of the fundamentals of nutrition.
+PN 161 BASIC NUTRITION FOR NURSING (15 hours): This distance course is designed to provide the beginning student with knowledge of the fundamentals of nutrition.
 Topics will include digestion and absorption of carbohydrates, fats, proteins, vitamins and minerals.

-PN 102C-CLINICAL PRACTICUM II (3.5 CR): This course provides students with the opportunity to apply the intermediate knowledge and skills learned in Levels 1 and 2.
+PN 102C CLINICAL PRACTICUM II (112.5 hours): This course provides students with the opportunity to apply the intermediate knowledge and skills learned in Levels 1 and 2.
 Using the nursing process as the framework, students practice technical and interpersonal skills to provide nursing care for patients, families, and significant others in a variety of settings.

-PN 122-ADULT HEALTH NURSING I (2.0 CR): This course includes concepts related to the pathophysiology, clinical manifestations, selected diagnostic and therapeutic procedures, nursing care and medical management, drug and diet therapy, and complications for adult and older adult clients with alterations of the gastrointestinal, urinary, hematologic, lymphatic, and integumentary systems.
+PN 122 ADULT HEALTH NURSING I (30 hours): This course includes concepts related to the pathophysiology, clinical manifestations, selected diagnostic and therapeutic procedures, nursing care and medical management, drug and diet therapy, and complications for adult and older adult clients with alterations of the gastrointestinal, urinary, hematologic, lymphatic, and integumentary systems.

-PN 172-MATERNAL-CHILD NURSING (4.0 CR): This course introduces students to principles of obstetric and pediatric nursing.
+PN 172 MATERNAL-CHILD NURSING (60 hours): This course introduces students to principles of obstetric and pediatric nursing.
 Normal pregnancy and childbirth, and complications of pregnancy and childbirth are examined.
 Principles of nursing care for the management of term, pre-term, and post-term newborns are included.
 Multicultural, community, and wellness concerns for the care of mothers and infants from conception to post-delivery are addressed.
 Nursing care of children includes principles of growth and development from birth through adolescence.
 Common pediatric disorders and illnesses are taught according to body systems.
 Health promotion is emphasized by providing education and anticipatory guidance for the patient, family, and significant others.